matter-labs/zksync-web-era-docs/docs/reference/concepts/rollups.md

 To be able to work on a rollup, funds need to be locked on a smart contract on the Layer 1 blockchain.
 This allows transactions to be processed without the overhead of all the data associated with performing a transaction on the main chain.
-Rollups significantly decrease associated transaction processing times and gas fees.
+**Rollups significantly decrease associated transaction processing times and gas fees.**

-### Rollup Categories
+## Optimistic vs ZK rollups

-Currently, there are 2 types of rollups used majorly for scaling ethereum.
+Currently, there are 2 types of rollups used for scaling Ethereum.

 1. ZK Rollups (Zero-Knowledge Rollups) - eg: zksync, loopring etc
 2. Optimistic Rollups - eg: Optimism, Arbitrum etc

 The main difference between ZK and Optimistic rollups is in the way this batch of transactions becomes <em>final</em>.

-### Optimistic rollups versus ZK rollups

-There are mainly two types of rollups, ZK rollups and Optimistic rollups.

 ### What are ZK rollups?